opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```
 This command runs the `spam-detection-initial-train:v1.0` image in an interactive mode.
 - The `-v` flags mount the host directories containing the initial dataset (`in/dataset/initial`) and the output directory (`out/model`) into the container.
-- This allows you to test the image locally and ensure it functions as expected.
+- This allows you to test the image locally and generate the first version of the model.

 ### <span id="step-0-2"></span>
-**2. Verify `spam-detection-validate` Image:**
+**2. Model Validation:**
 ```bash
 docker run --rm -it \
     -v "$(pwd)/in/dataset/validate:/in/dataset" \